Bachelor of Science in Nursing (BSCN)

 Registration to Practice - Registered Nurse Designation

-Upon successful completion of all courses as outlined in the program of study, you are eligible to write the examination for registered nurse credentialing as set out by the College of Nurses of Ontario in semester 8.
-The cost of the exam will be your responsibility.
+Upon successful completion of all courses as outlined in the program of study, you are eligible to write the NCLEX-RN examination for registered nurse credentialing as set out by the College of Nurses of Ontario.
+The cost of the exam is the responsibility of the student.

 Please note that possession of the requirements does not guarantee admission.
 If the number of qualified applicants exceeds the number of places available in the program, the College reserves the right to select from among those applicants.
 All students applying by February 1 will be given equal consideration.
 Preference will be given to Ontario residents.
 Please see the Limited Enrolment F.A.Q.'s on our website under "How to Apply" for further details.